jojo-white/cse210-projects/README.md

 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

-// My name is Joseph White.
+# My name is Joseph White.
 This is my change to the program.
 This is for W01 Prepare: Learning Activity - Version Control.
-I am making one more change to mess with the terminal.
+Test 2.